Creating a New Token

 This text box will allow you to add tooltips that can be read by a screen reader to a token.After entering the text for the tooltip make sure there is a checkmark in the box labeled “Show”.
 Tooltip text will appear below the token when the mouse is held over that token.
 There is a 150 character limit for text entered into the tooltip text field.

-You can also utilize this feature to lock down maps on the map layer when you are creating your detailed scenes so an accidental click doesn't mess up your hard work!
+You can utilize this feature to lock down maps on the map layer when you are creating your detailed scenes.
+Thus an accidental click doesn't mess up your hard work.

 Token Bar Options

 This is where you choose the visual appearance of the token bar elements.
-By default this will be set to Standard which will show a larger bar with text overlay.
+The default Standard setting shows a larger bar with text overlay.
 The Compact option will provide a smaller bar with no text overlay.

 An Aura is a translucently filled circle or square that radiates from the center of a Token.
-You can have up to two Auras active at once on any given Token.
+You can have a maximum of two active Auras on a Token simultaneously.
 To turn one on, hold your mouse over the three vertical dots and make sure there is a check in the box next to See.
 Then enter a radius value for the Aura.
 You can set the Aura to a square instead of a circle by selecting "Square" from the Shape dropdown menu.
 Tint Color will bring up a palette where you can change the color of the aura.

 This tab contains a text entry field where a GM can keep private notes on any given Token.
 Any notes listed here are only visible to the GM.